NStal/node-message-center/README.md

 ```

 # General error handle designs:
-1. Any error caused by underlying connection will just fail silently.
+1. Any error caused by underlying connection will just fail silently. (say throw error in send)
-2. Any error caused by broken data will emit an error event.
+2. Any error caused by broken data will emit an error event. (likely broken connection or some violation, you'd better unsetConnection immediately)
-3. Other exception like broken paramaters will just throw.
+3. Other exception like broken paramaters will just throw. (likely due to unmatched MessageCenter version)

 # Notes: